testsigmahq/testsigma-docs/src/pages/docs/desired-capabilities/network-throttling.md

 ---

 ---
-<p><em>Network throttling</em> is an intentional slowing down of internet speed.
+Network throttling is an intentional slowing down of internet speed.
 It is used to simulate user experience under low bandwidth conditions.
 This is useful from a testing perspective as developers and quality analysts get an understanding of how the website loads and functions when accessed from different network environments, especially environments wherein poor network speed is experienced.

 This article demonstrates the method to enable the network throttling feature, with which testers can simulate poor network conditions while testing web applications using Testsigma.